adut24/adut24/README.md

 </div>

 ## **About me**
 Hello!
 My name is Alexandre Dutertre.
 I'm a 24 years old student at [Holberton School](https://www.holbertonschool.com) LAVAL in France 🇫🇷.
 I finished my foundations year on November 4th, 2022 and did a month and a half Full Stack internship with a focus on Back End using Java and Primefaces at the beginning on 2023.
-I will start my specialization year at the end of March 2023 in AR/VR and it'll end on January 5th, 2024.
+I started my specialization year on March 20th, 2023 in AR/VR and it'll go until on January 5th, 2024.

 During the first year at Holberton, I studied among other things:
 - C